Fredkin gate

 The Fredkin gate (also controlled-SWAP gate and conservative logic gate) is a computational circuit suitable for reversible computing, invented by Edward Fredkin.
 It is universal, which means that any logical or arithmetic operation can be constructed entirely of Fredkin gates.
-The Fredkin gate is a circuit or device with three inputs and three outputs that transmits the first bit unchanged and swaps the last two bits if, and only if, the first bit is 1.
+The Fredkin gate is a circuit or device with three inputs and three outputs with one control bit and two target bits that transmits the first bit unchanged and swaps the last two bits if, and only if, the first bit is 1.

 Background

 The Fredkin gate, conceptualized by Edward Fredkin and Tommaso Toffoli at the MIT Laboratory for Computer Science, was a pivotal advancement in the field of reversible computing and conservative logic.
 Developed within the framework of conservative logic, the gate is designed to align computing processes with fundamental physical principles such as the reversibility of dynamical laws and the conservation of energy.
 The technical rationale behind the Fredkin gate is rooted in addressing the inefficiencies of traditional computing, where irreversible operations typically result in significant energy dissipation.

 In contrast to conventional logic gates, which often erase information and thus dissipate heat as per Landauer's principle, the Fredkin gate maintains reversibility — a property that ensures no information is lost during the computation process.
 Each output state of the gate uniquely determines its input state, which not only preserves information but also aligns with energy conservation principles.
 This characteristic is particularly crucial as the demand for computational power grows, making energy efficiency a key consideration.

 The invention of the Fredkin gate was motivated by the quest to minimize the energy footprint of computational operations.
 It allows for the construction of computing systems that are not only efficient in terms of processing speed and power consumption but also environmentally sustainable.
 By embodying principles of reversible computing, the Fredkin gate offers a practical solution to reducing the energy costs associated with digital computations, marking a significant shift towards more sustainable computing technologies.